Cortrah/crucible/README.md

 ## To start:

   * Install dependencies with `mix deps.get`
-  * Create and migrate database with `mix ecto.create && mix ecto.migrate`
+  * Create and migrate the database with `mix ecto.create && mix ecto.migrate`
   * Install Node.js dependencies with `npm install`
   * Start Phoenix endpoint with `mix phoenix.server`